The Ultimate Guide to the Best Neighborhoods in Lisbon

 A short walking distance away from Baixa, you’ll find Bairro Alto.
 This part of town can get quite noisy at night, so it may prove to be a better investment opportunity than a home, but you should be able to find some quiet areas away from the heady nightlife.

 Bairro Alto is a melting pot of different cultures, fashionable restaurants, and celebrated nightlife.
-Cais do Sodré, with the famous Pink Street (formerly the city’s red light district), is one of the most lively places in Lisbon, with tiny bars spilling out onto the side streets in the evenings and during the weekend.
+Cais do Sodré, with the famous Pink Street (formerly the city’s red-light district), is one of the liveliest places in Lisbon, with tiny bars spilling out onto the side streets in the evenings and during the weekend.
 If looking to eat on Pink Street, be sure to avoid the tourist traps and souvenir shops, which can be a little overpriced, and venture instead into more affordable Portuguese-owned restaurants or one of the trendy, up-and-coming restaurants.
+The steep streets of Bairro Alto also lead to some of the best restaurants known for their old world charm and live Fado music like Tasca Do Chico, Café Luso, Adega Machado, and Povo.

-Lisbon neighborhoods are basically divided into metropolitan areas, characterized by seven hills.
-The city is located on the Western coast of Portugal at the edge of the Tagus river and is in the middle of Portugal between Porto in the North and Faro in the South.
+Lisbon neighborhoods are basically divided into metropolitan areas characterized by seven hills.
+The entire city is located on the Western coast of Portugal at the edge of the Tagus River and is in the middle of Portugal between Porto in the North and Faro in the South.

 So, what is the best place to live in Lisbon?
-The answer to this question is not quite so easy, as the best places to live in Lisbon Portugal will largely depend on your needs and what you are looking for – be it boutique hotels, luxury hotels, or even a trendy hotel, art galleries, a residential neighborhood, alternative shops, traditional crafts, or restaurants offering authentic Portuguese cuisine.
+The answer to this question is not quite so easy, as the best places to live in Lisbon, Portugal, will largely depend on your needs and what you are looking for – be it boutique hotels, luxury hotels, or even a trendy hotel, art galleries, a residential neighborhood, alternative shops, traditional crafts, or restaurants offering authentic Portuguese cuisine.
+There are several residential neighborhoods in the city and the best place for you depends on what you are looking for.
 We hope we’ve provided you with an informative overview to help you kickstart your move to stay in Lisbon.

 Goldcrest are property and relocation experts.
 We can assist you in making the best investment decision for Lisbon real estate, in addition to discussing where to live in Lisbon, depending on your needs.
 We have deep expertise in the Portuguese real estate market and will always act diligently on your behalf to negotiate the best possible deal for you.
 If you’re planning to move to Lisbon, we can help.
 Also, our guide to finding a property in Portugal can be found here.